Melinda Upton - Chair

 Board Member

 Greg de Moore is an Associate Professor of Psychiatry based at Sydney’s Westmead Hospital.
 Greg works as a clinician, teacher and researcher in the fields of neuropsychiatry, general hospital psychiatry, deliberate self-harm and the history of medicine.
-He is currently Director of Clinical Services, Mental health, across the Western Sydney Local Health District.
-As a recent Director of Psychiatry Training, he oversaw the psychiatric education of young doctors as they worked towards becoming psychiatrists.
+He recently stepped down as Director of Clinical Services, Mental health, across the Western Sydney Local Health District.
+Prior to this he was Director of Psychiatry Training, and oversaw the psychiatric education of young doctors as they worked towards becoming psychiatrists.
 Greg also works closely with Cricket Australia and Cricket NSW, and has a strong interest in assessing and managing the mental health of professional sporting men and women.
 He is affiliated with Western Sydney University and the University of Sydney.

 Born in Melbourne of parents who migrated to Australia from Sri Lanka, Greg has lived in Sydney for over 30 years.
 Outside of the hospital he has combined his medical interests with Australian history to write and co-write four books: